Ollieeryo/Movie-List/README.md

 - manage your favorite list

 ### Searching
-type the title of the movies in search bar
+Type the title of the movies in search bar
 ### Favorite List
 In index page, press the `+` button on the movie to keep it into favorite list.
 You can checkout the favorite list in `favorite.html`